Centers of the Spirit

 Our Emotion Center is ‘layered’.
 The first ‘layer’ of the Emotion Center’s functions is that of physical feeling.
 Both our sense of touch (the skin) and the feeling inside our body are enabled by our Emotion Center.
 Our tactile capabilities and our sense of pain or discomfort, etc., are made possible by our Emotion Center.

 The second layer of the Emotion Center’s functions is that of emotional feeling.
 Here, a wide spectrum of feelings can be observed: from pain, sorrow, and anger to well-being, laughter, and love.
 Hence, this center is also called our emotional center.
-It’s the center of our feelings and emotions, but also of many sentimental capabilities that animals lack, such as the ability of dedication to what we do.
+It’s the center of our emotions and feelings, but also of many sentimental capabilities that animals lack, such as the ability of dedication to what we do.
 This last operation of our Emotion Center is very important in the process of inner development and liberation.

 The Emotion Center is important in human development, just like in animals.
 Much can be ‘sensed’ about what’s good for inner development, but many feelings, especially the negatively perceived ones, obstruct inner development.
 It’s essential to observe this within ourselves and distinguish between the Emotion Center’s correct functioning, which aids us, and the incorrect functioning that hinders us.